jschuh/klipper-macros/README.md

 #### `SET_SURFACE_OFFSET`

+Directly sets the the Z offset of `SURFACE` to the value of `OFFSET`.
+If no argument for `SURFACE` is provided the current active surface is used.
+If no argument for `OFFSET` is provided the current offset is displayed.

 * `OFFSET` - New Z offset for the given surface.
 * `SURFACE` *(default: current surface)* - Bed surface.

-* Directly sets the the Z offset of `SURFACE` to the value of `OFFSET`.
-If no argument for `SURFACE` is provided the current active surface is used.

 ***Bed Surface Note:** The `SET_GCODE_OFFSET` macro is overridden to update the offset for the active surface.
 This makes the bed surface work with adjustments